-You know, we were working, renovating at night, after hours and on weekends but yeah, we learnt a lot.
+You know, we were working, renovating at night, after hours and on weekends but yeah, we learned a lot.
 So looking back on it, it was good but at the time, probably not the smartest decision.

 Staying in the property occasionally but also driving back home, Anderson reveals a little more about the property including what type it was and the condition they purchased it in…

 It was an unrenovated two-bedroom unit in an old art deco building that was built in 1916.
 The condition of the apartment itself was terrible.
 It looked like it hadn’t had anything done to it or been touched since 1916.